 To make it you will need

 - crepe paper in green and red

-- some glue and a scissors
+- some glue and a pair of scissors

 If you are going the cardboard route you will need plates or bowls to make the markings on the cardboard to cut around.
 For the paper plate just cut out the inner so you have a perfect circle.

 Also if you do not have one big piece of cardboard 2 smaller ones will do just fine.
 I taped mine together with tape to make a complete circle.

 Once you have your circle, cut a strip of the green crepe paper and wrap it around the circle to get this effect.
 (Minus my daughters hands of course!)